open-metadata/OpenMetadata/docs/features.md

 ![](.gitbook/assets/asset-discovery-features.gif)

-For more details see the documentation on [Discover Your Data.](broken-reference)

 #### Discover Data through Association

 Discover assets through frequently joined tables and columns as measured by the data profiler.
 You can also discover assets through relationships based on data lineage.